omkarb77/practice/README.md

 ## Testing (Self-evaluation During Development)
 - To test these apis create a new collection in Postman named Project 1 Blogging
 - Each api should have a new request in this collection
 - Each request in the collection should be rightly named.
-Eg Create author, Create blog, Get blogs etc
+Eg Create author,Get blogs etc Create blog,
 - Each member of each team should have their tests in running state